delph-in/docs/DelphinDocsReference.md

 To run the workflow:
 1. Click on the `Actions` tab at the top of the DELPH-IN docs repository on GitHub.
 2. Then click `BuildDocs` on the left side of the page.
 At this point you'll see a record of previous runs (if they weren't deleted)
-3. Finally, click the `Run Workflow` button the right side and then `Run Workflow` on the UI that appears
+3. Finally, click the `Run Workflow` button on the right side and then `Run Workflow` on the UI that appears

 At this point the workflow will begin running and you'll see its status.
 When done, it will have a green checkmark for success or a red X for failure.
 If it was successful the docs have been immediately published and you can browse them live.
 It takes about 10 minutes to run.